As with all self-employed workers from various industries, sex workers are subject to Income Tax and National Insurance.

 Income Tax and National Insurance explained

-Before you read the guide below to understand how tax works, it is important that you firstly register with HMRC (Her Majesty’s Revenue & Customs) here.
+Before you read the guide below to understand how tax works, it is important that you first register with HMRC (Her Majesty’s Revenue & Customs) here.

-You do not need to register before you officially start work (you can register to do this at any time up to October 5th of your business’ second tax year).
+You do not need to register before you officially start work (you can register to do this at any time up to October 5th of your business’s second tax year).

-This means if you first undertake self employed work in May 2020, you will have until the following year October 2021 to register as a sole trader with HMRC.
+This means if you first undertake self-employed work in May 2021, you will have until the following year October 2022 to register as a sole trader with HMRC.

 Tip: The tax year runs from 6 April one year to 5 April the following year.
 If you register too late you might be liable to pay penalties.
 HMRC advise that you register as soon as possible.